Group Incentives and Rational Voting: Model Setup

-In addition to policy benefits, individuals care about the benefits and rewards that parties might provide to specific groups of voters.
-The nature of these benefits can vary widely and often depends upon the nature of groups.
-For instance, if groups are defined upon occupational categories, then a party can reward one group relative to another with favorable regulatory or trade policies.
-If groups are based on religion, then a party can privilege a particular group with legislation that favors a particular faith or by grants to organizations associated with that faith.
-Similarly, a party could adopted preferential hiring practices to reward a particular ethnic group.
-When groups are geographically defined, parties can reward the people in one locale relative to people in another by basing pork projects in one area or by providing superior services there.

-This essay focuses on allocation mechanisms rather than on what is being allocated.
-Hence rather than work with the litany of titles for benefits we simply refer to all preferential rewards and benefits as \emph{prizes}, $\zeta$.
-When necessary, we label the value of these prize as $\zeta_{A} $ and $\zeta_{B} $ according to which party hands them out.
-Large societies have more resources and so parties in such systems can provide more valuable prizes.
-When considering asymptotic results we denote the dependence of the value of prizes as $\zeta (n_T)$.
-What is essential for our basic model is that parties can observe the level of political support from each group and that there exists a means of preferentially rewarding groups.
+In addition to personal policy gains, individuals care about the benefits or punishments that parties might provide to their group.
+The concern here is with allocation mechanisms rather than on what is being allocated.
+Hence, rather than work with the litany of titles for benefits we simply refer to all preferential rewards as \emph{prizes}, $\zeta $ and all group specific punishments as \emph{penalties}, $\chi$.
+When necessary, we label the value of these prizes and penalties as $\zeta _{A}$, $\zeta _{B}$, $\chi_{A}$ and $\chi_{B}$ according to which party hands them out.
+What is essential for our model is that parties can observe the level of political support from each group and that there exists a means of preferentially rewarding or punishing groups.